FedEx Cup: Rule changes

 In 2019, the total bonus pool was increased by $25 million to $70 million, with the FedEx Cup champion earning $15 million.
-Among that $70 million was a $10 million Regular Season bonus pool, sponsored by Wyndham, tied to the final Regular Season FedEx Cup standings.
-This recognized the 10 players who earn the most FedEx Cup points through the Wyndham Championship, with the Regular Season champion earning $2 million.
-Beginning in 2021, the Regular Season bonus pool became sponsored by Comcast Business.
-As of 2022, the Regular Season Bonus Pool was $20 million with the champion earning $4 million.
+Among that $70 million was a $10 million regular-season bonus pool, sponsored by Wyndham, tied to the final regular-season FedEx Cup standings.
+This recognized the 10 players who earn the most FedEx Cup points through the Wyndham Championship, with the regular-season champion earning $2 million.
+Beginning in 2021, the regular-season bonus pool became sponsored by Comcast Business.
+As of 2022, the regular-season bonus pool was $20 million with the champion earning $4 million.
 Also in 2019, the FedEx Cup Playoffs finale, the Tour Championship, instituted a strokes-based system, FedEx Cup Starting Strokes.
 In 2022, the FedEx Cup bonus pool purse increased to $75 million, with the winner's share coming in at $18,000,000.

-Beginning in 2019, at the conclusion of the regular season (after the Wyndham Championship), the top 125 players in the FedEx Cup standings become eligible to play in the FedEx Cup Playoffs, a series of three events over the month of August (from 2007 to 2018, the FedEx Cup Playoffs included four events).
-Points earned during the PGA Tour Regular Season carry over to the Playoffs.
-The FedEx Cup Playoffs events feature a progressive cut, with fields of 125 for The Northern Trust (Liberty National Golf Club, Jersey City, New Jersey), 70 for the BMW Championship (Medinah Country Club, Medinah, Illinois) and 30 for the Tour Championship (East Lake Golf Club, Atlanta, Georgia), where the FedEx Cup Champion is determined.
-As of 2022, the Northern Trust was renamed the FedEx St. Jude Championship and moved to TPC Southwind in Memphis, Tennessee.
+At the conclusion of the regular season (after the Wyndham Championship), the top 70 players in the FedEx Cup standings become eligible to play in the FedEx Cup Playoffs, a series of three events over the month of August (from 2007 to 2018, the FedEx Cup Playoffs included four events).

+Points earned during the PGA Tour regular season carry over to the playoffs.
+The FedEx Cup Playoffs events feature a progressive cut, with fields of 70 for FedEx St. Jude Championship, 50 for the BMW Championship and 30 for the Tour Championship held annually at East Lake Golf Club, Atlanta, Georgia, where the FedEx Cup champion is determined.

 In the event an eligible player is unable or chooses not to play, the field is shortened and no alternates are added.
 Points from the missing positions are not awarded.
-The FedEx St. Jude Championship cuts the field to low 70 and ties after 36 holes, while the BMW Championship and Tour Championship are no-cut events.
-The first two Playoffs events award 2,000 points to the winner (quadruple points of Regular Season events).
+The FedEx St. Jude Championship, the BMW Championship and Tour Championship are no-cut events.

+The first two playoffs events award 2,000 points to the winner (quadruple points of regular-season events).